YanaVladymyr/CatsCradle/README.md

 # CatsCradle

-The change from the server
+The change from the server and also from the client